Home

 Mokros, A., Schemmel, J., Körner, A., Oeberst, A., Imhoff, R., Suchotzki, K., Oberlader, V., Banse, R., Kannegießer, A., Gubi-Kelm, S., Lehmann, R. & Volbert, R. (in Druck).
 Rituelle sexuelle Gewalt: Eine kritische Auseinandersetzung mit fragwürdigen empirischen Belegen für ein fragliches Phänomen.
 Psychologische Rundschau.

 Schmidt, A. F. (in press).
 Sexual online grooming of children – A short overview of the offender literature.
-In L. F. Kuhle & D. Stelzmann (Hrsg.), Sexual online grooming of children.
+In L. F. Kuhle & D. Stelzmann (eds.), Sexual online grooming of children - challenges for science and practice (pp. 135-151).
 Nomos.

 Aktuelle Informationen aus der Sozial- und Rechtspsychologie finden Sie außerdem auf unserer Facebook-Seite.